WizArdZ3658/Binary-Classification-of-Pima-Indians-Diabetes/README.md

 * Improving results using ensemble methods.
 * Finalize and save the model ready for future use.

 ## About my program
- My program correctly classifies (accuracy of 96%) the flowers into 3 different types.
+I've selected Logistic Regression algorithm to work on the data.

 ## Technology Stack
 ##### Languages :-